Devil in a Blue Dress (film): Development

 Carl Franklin wrote and directed the neo-noir because he liked the novel by Walter Mosley, who in turn served as an associate producer on the film.
 Franklin thought the work was more than a detective story; he said that Mosley was able to transform an everyday guy into a detective.
 In the editing process, Franklin had to cut a steamy love scene between Beals and Washington because he believed the scene was not needed to convey the story.

 Don Cheadle originally did not want to audition for Mouse because he thought he was too young for the role.

 Locations

 The film was shot mostly in Los Angeles, California.
 The pier shot where Easy Rawlins gets in trouble with local youths was filmed at the Malibu, California pier.
 Other locales in Los Angeles include the Griffith Park Observatory and the famed Ambassador Hotel on Wilshire Boulevard.

-Distribution
+Release

 The producers used the following tagline to market the film: